* This is the Consumer Version. *

 But they can be caused by any allergen.
 Like other allergic reactions, an anaphylactic reaction does not usually occur after the first exposure to an allergen but may occur after a subsequent exposure.
 However, many people do not recall a first exposure.
 Any allergen that causes an anaphylactic reaction in a person is likely to cause that reaction with subsequent exposures, unless measures are taken to prevent it.

 Anaphylactic reactions typically begin within 15 minutes of exposure to the allergen.
 Rarely, reactions begin after 1 hour.
-Symptoms vary, but people usually have the same symptoms each time.
+Symptoms vary, but each person usually has the same symptoms each time.

 The heart beats quickly.
 People may feel uneasy and become agitated.
 Blood pressure may fall, causing fainting.
 Other symptoms include tingling (pins-and-needles) sensations, dizziness, itchy and flushed skin, coughing, a runny nose, sneezing, hives, and swelling of tissue under the skin (angioedema).
 Breathing may become difficult and wheezing may occur because the throat and/or airways constrict or become swollen.
 People may have nausea, vomiting, abdominal cramps, and diarrhea.